christopherkenny/nature/README.md

 ## License

-This modifies the Springer Nature journal article template package, available at <https://www.springernature.com/gp/authors/campaigns/latex-author-support/see-where-our-services-will-take-you/18782940>.
+This modifies the Springer Nature journal article template package `sn-jnl.cls` Version 2.1 of April 2023, available from [Springer-Nature](https://www.springernature.com/gp/authors/campaigns/latex-author-support/see-where-our-services-will-take-you/18782940).
 The original template is licensed under the [LaTeX Project Public License 1.3c](https://www.latex-project.org/lppl/lppl-1-3c/).
 The template within is derived from this and makes modifications to separate into the full document into Quarto "partials".
 All modifications can be seen in this repo.